weder96/AWS-Certified-Data-Engineer-Associate-DEA-C01/README.md

 Each section of the exam has a specific weighting, so some sections have more questions than other sections have.
 The table of classifications contains general information that highlights your strengths and weaknesses.
 Use caution when you interpret section-level feedback.

 ### **Unscored content**
-The exam includes 15 unscored questions that do not affect your score.
+The exam includes **15 unscored questions that do not affect your score**.
 AWS collects information about performance on these unscored questions to evaluate these questions for future use as scored questions.
 These unscored questions are not identified on the exam.

 ### **Exam results**